 - Time to Create We have allocated every applicant at least £500 for you to spend as you see fit during the duration of your project.
 You can apply for more under this section.
 This can be for living expenses, childcare, or any personal items needed to help you deliver your work.
 See it as a wage for creating and delivering. - Project Expenses Any costs associated with producing the work.
 For example: - Recording and Production costs such as studio time, Mixing and Mastering.
-We would suggest not overspending in areas such as Mixing and Mastering and looking for affordable quotes.
-If you can budget around £100 per track, that will be good value for the stage you are at today. - Session musician fees at the Musicians Union rate - Manufacturing - Equipment £500 maximum Hardware and software necessary to completing the project to a high standard, that will be also an asset to you with future projects.
+We would suggest not overspending in areas such as Mixing and Mastering and looking for affordable quotes. - Session musician fees at the Musicians Union rate - Manufacturing - Equipment £700 maximum Hardware and software necessary to completing the project to a high standard, that will be also an asset to you with future projects.

 - Training £200 maximum Affordable training that will help you develop your skills needed to deliver the project and or level up your skill set for future employment potential.
 For example, a conference ticket or online course. - Marketing £500 maximum We want to see creative marketing spends, not just money allocated to online marketing, or social media ads.
 Provide as much detail as possible here, as this is where we want to hear about your creativity towards building an audience.
 Paying for press is optional, but you shouldn't be above creating your own creative marketing plan.
 The more of the project you can deliver yourself, even if it's something you are doing for the first time, the stronger your application will be. - Travel £200 maximum We encourage remote work and online collaboration where possible.
-We also cannot fund any travel outside of the UK. - Other List any other spending for your activity that is not included elsewhere that is related to your project.
-You can include an amount for unexpected costs - this is known as "contingency".
+We also cannot fund any travel outside of the UK. - Other - List any other spending for your activity that is not included elsewhere that is related to your project.
+You can include an amount for unexpected costs this is known as "contingency".